SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/entity-manager/index.md

 ## Assets

 Assets is the third tab in Entity Manager app.

+An asset is any physical object or space that is of interest in an IoT project.
+Examples of assets could be building, ship, factory, solar panel, wind turbine, truck, fridge, motor, pump, generator, inverter, compressor, gearbox, etc. An asset can child other assets below it, thus creating an asset hierarchy.

+For example `Building > Apartment > Fridge`.
+An asset can also have child sensors below it.

 {{< img-simple src="assets.png" alt="Assets" class="border-0 rounded-circle" >}}